natesilva/sequelize-mysql-timestamp/README.md

 ## Tests

-To run the unit tests, copy `test/config.json` to `test/config.local.json` and enter credentials for a test database.
+To run the unit tests, copy `test/config.js` to `test/config.local.js` and enter credentials for a test database.
 Then run `npm test`.

 During the tests, several tables are created.
 These have names starting with `_test_timestamp_` followed by a UUID, so they will not conflict with existing tables.
 These tables are `DROP`ped after the tests.

-The tests use Sequelize 3.x.
-To test against Sequelize 4.x, you can do `npm uninstall --save-dev sequelize && npm install --save-dev sequelize@unstable mysql2` before running the test.
-To switch back to Sequelize 3.x, do `npm uninstall --save-dev sequelize && npm install --save-dev sequelize`.
+The tests use Sequelize 5.x, the latest supported version.
+To test against other versions, do `npm rm sequelize && npm i -D sequelize@4` before running the test.
+Replace `@4` with the version you want to test against.
+Tests should work back to Sequelize v3.